Dr Katharine Harkin

-The National Cancer Control Programme (NCCP) aims to prevent cancer, treat cancer, and increase survival and quality of life for those who develop cancer.
+The National Cancer Control Programme (NCCP) aims to prevent cancer, treat cancer.
+Similarly it aims to increase survival and quality of life for those who develop cancer.
 Cancer prevention is the cornerstone of the National Cancer Strategy.
-The NCCP and partners aim to increase knowledge on the ways to protect your skin and reduce the risk of skin cancer.
+NCCP and partners aim to increase knowledge on ways to protect your skin and reduce the risk of skin cancer.

 What causes/increases the risk of skin cancer?

-Exposure to Ultraviolet (UV) rays from the sun, even on cloudy days, or from artificial sources like sunbeds is the most common cause of skin cancer.
+Exposure to Ultraviolet (UV) rays from the sun, even on cloudy days, or from artificial sources like sunbeds is the most common cause increasing risk of skin cancer.

 Effects of UV rays are not the same for everyone, the fairer your skin, the more cautious you need to be in the sun.

 Know your skin type.
 Your skin type cannot be changed, it is determined by your genes and it does not vary according to how tanned you are.
 Most people living in Ireland have Fitzpatrick skin type 1 or 2 and are particularly vulnerable to sun damage and skin cancer.
 However anyone, no matter their skin tone, can get skin cancer.